 - Millet is a lovely sweet flour, but it does tend to make bread taste a little cakey, which is why I rely more heavily on sorghum.
 Needless to say, it might also tint your bread yellow.

 - I have pivoted from using white rice flour in the preferment.
+I now use sorghum flour.
 Using a wholegrain flour in it’s place amplifies the sourness of the loaf, because the starter has something ‘wholemeal’ to eat.
 If you prefer a less pronounced sourdough, you could probably use white rice flour.
 However, I’d recommend adjusting the water content to suit, as white rice is a thirstier flour than sorghum.

 - At the moment I am using a 100% white rice flour starter.
-This began out of necessity (due to corona) but I quite like it.
 Personally I still recommend growing the starter on wholegrain flour before transitioning it.
 Here is my sourdough starter guide, in case you haven’t read it yet.

 - I am loving potato starch in my bread recipes.
 It has a great quality to it that I can’t describe but really love.
 Potato starch is often misnamed as potato flour.
 All you need to know is the potato starch you’re after is snow white and powdery.
 If you have a more grain like flour that smells like potatoes, it is not suitable for use here.

-While there are other ingredients that act in the same manner as psyllium husk (flax meal, chia seeds) psyllium husk is my preferred ingredient, and all I ever test my loaves with.
+While there are other ingredients that act in the same manner as psyllium husk (flax meal, chia seeds) psyllium husk is my preferred ingredient.
+It is all I ever test my loaves with.
 It is super accessible here in Australia, predictable to work with, and doesn’t leave little seedy bits in your loaf.
-Seedy bits aren’t always a bad thing, but A) I don’t want them in a white bread sourdough and B) if you’re using a knife instead of a lame, they can get in the way and mess up your scoring.
+Seedy bits aren’t always a bad thing, but I don’t want them in a white bread sourdough.

 Please note: psyllium husk and psyllium husk powder are two distinct ingredients.
 While yes, they are technically the same thing, psyllium husk powder is milled much more finely and has a much greater absorbency.
-I don’t know how much more absorbent it is, because I’m happy with psyllium husk.
-If you use it, you’re on your own in terms of how much water you will need.
+My experiments suggest you should use around 75% of the quantity if you use the powder.
+I can’t offer any more advice than that, though.

 This is a topic we didn’t really cover in the first gluten free sourdough post.
 There exists such a thing as ‘bread enhancers’ which can be thought of like an espresso for your yeast.
-I’m tinkering with a few, but for this recipe I have used ground ginger powder and apple cider vinegar.
+I’m tinkering with a few, but for this recipe I have used ground ginger powder and vitamin C powder.

-They are simple tricks that you can use to boost the yeast in a loaf.
+They are simple ingredients that you can use to boost the yeast in a loaf.
 Ideally, they will contribute to a more open crumb and a better rise.

-Just 1/4 teaspoon of ginger powder is enough for this purpose.
-You can add the powder directly into the preferment or into the loaf as you mix the ingredients.
-In terms of the apple cider vinegar, I like to add mine in with the psyllium husk mixture.
+Just 1/4 teaspoon each of ginger powder and vitamin C powder is enough for this purpose.
+You can add the powder into the flours as you’re mixing them.

 I’m learning that the amount of sourdough starter that should be added to a loaf in dependent on a number of factors.
 Firstly, a loaf with more starches will proof quicker than one with more wholegrain flours.
 This means that a loaf with more starch can use less starter.
 I think this is because the starter easily feeds on starch, although I haven’t bothered to google these suspicions.